 ARLINGTON, Texas--(BUSINESS WIRE)--

 Portions of this document may constitute “forward-looking statements” as defined by the Private Securities Litigation Reform Act of 1995.
 Although D.R.
 Horton believes any such statements are based on reasonable assumptions, there is no assurance that actual outcomes will not be materially different.
 All forward-looking statements are based upon information available to D.R.
 Horton on the date this release was issued.
 D.R.
 Horton does not undertake any obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
-Forward-looking statements in this release include that we expect to pay approximately $190 million in cash for the purchase, and Westport will operate as a separate division within D.R.
-Horton.
-Forward-looking statements also include that their well-established building operations make Westport a great fit for D.R.
-Horton as we expand our footprint in the Midwest.
+The forward-looking statements in this release include that the closing of the offering is expected to occur on October 10, 2019, subject to the satisfaction of customary closing conditions, and that D.R.
+Horton will use the net proceeds of the offering for general corporate purposes, which may include the redemption or repurchase prior to maturity of the 2020 Notes.